 How It Works

 Among other things, the Netherlands has a very liberal health care system in that it truly believes in coverage and high-quality healthcare for all.
-The Health Insurance Act of 2006 was enacted under the belief that all residents in the Netherlands should have access to basic health insurance, with the opportunity to purchase additional insurance if they so desire.
+The Health Insurance Act of 2006 was enacted under the belief that all residents in the Netherlands should have access to standard health insurance, with the opportunity to purchase additional insurance if they so desire.

 This law means that insurance companies work closely under government regulation to ensure that premiums are affordable and fair.
 This also means that almost all health insurance companies in the Netherlands have the consumers’ interest in mind: most profits they earn are translated into lower insurance premiums for consumers.

 Therefore, the Dutch health insurance market is very fair and transparent.
-The basic health insurance is the same for all health care companies, the benefits are the same regardless of the service.
+The standard health insurance is the same for all health care companies, the benefits are the same regardless of the service.
 You cannot be refused from an insurance company due to your age or a pre-existing condition.

-Dutch basic healthcare
+Dutch standard healthcare

 - Doctor’s appointments (huisarts)